rlf/uSkyBlock/README.md

 # uSkyBlock

-This is a continually updated and custom version of Talabrek's Ultimate SkyBlock plugin, which he has decided to stop supporting.
+This is a continually updated and custom version of Talabrek's Ultimate SkyBlock plugin.

 # Installation